Department of Criminal Justice & Criminology

 Mission

-The Department of Criminal Justice and Criminology is committed to conducting high quality research that will enhance the knowledge base among our student population, criminal justice agencies throughout the country and abroad, as well as the broader discipline.
-Student competencies are guided by an increased understanding of the role of criminal justice professionals, and research that underlies effective policy and practice.
+The Department of Criminal Justice and Criminology is committed to conducting high quality research that will enhance the knowledge base among our student population and criminal justice agencies throughout the country and abroad as well as the broader discipline.
+Student competencies are guided by an increased understanding of the role of criminal justice professionals and research that underlies effective policy and practice.
 The Department is strongly committed to the provision of public service through applied research and related efforts with criminal justice agencies and community organizations.

 • Communication Studies